 about games where hunting and killing appear to be the main goal.
 However, there are many types of video games, and some can have great benefits for your children.

 With some video games, children need to create a new world through drawing and storytelling.
 Others challenge them to solve puzzles or mysteries.
 And with many, they need to interact with other players.
 With all those benefits in mind, you could still argue that today’s youth are turning into couch potatoes, but some video games have physical benefits, too.
 The American Council of Exercise looked at research on the Wii console.
-It decided that there are notable fitness benefits to playing Wii games.
+It decided that there are notable fitness benefits of playing Wii games.

 While reports on benefits put video games in a positive light, they also can present many dangers.
 The most severe potential impact is gaming addiction.
 According to a national Harris Poll survey, ten percent of video game users between the ages of 8 and 18 showed clear signs of addiction.

 How do you know if your child has a gaming addiction?
-Do they excessively play video games, bring home bad grades, steal money or develop problems with attention?
+Do they excessively play video games, bring home bad grades, steal money, or develop problems with attention?
 Would they want to skip multiple meals or social engagements so they can keep playing their favorite game?

 Then you might have an addict on your hands.
 If you’re worried about your kid’s gaming habits, take a look at this questionnaire from Families Managing Media.
 It gives you an idea of what to watch out for.